 To qualify for the credit, all three of the eligibility criteria must be met:

-Rent Affordability: Average collectable rents (rental buildings) or maintenance fees (cooperatives) for the project must be affordable to households earning up to 60% of AMI, using a Rent Roll, effective as of the date of application.
-The project can have income limits higher than 60% of AMI as long as the average collected rent is affordable to those earning up to 60% of AMI.
+Rent Affordability: Average actual collectable rents (rental buildings) or maintenance fees (co-ops) for the entire project (a project is defined as all buildings covered under on ACRIS-recorded regulatory agreement or equivalent document with HPD or HDC) must be affordable to households earning up to 60% of Area Median Income (AMI), using the HPD/HDC Rent Roll Template, effective as of the date of application.

-Use Restriction: Executed and recorded regulatory agreement or equivalent document with HPD or HDC restricting 100% of the residential units and with a minimum of 15 years remaining from September 29, 2020 or the date of the contract execution, whichever is later.
-Projects that only have a regulatory agreement from an agency that is not HPD or HDC (i.e. HUD or HCR) are not eligible for the credit.
+- Projects that only have a regulatory agreement from an agency that is not HPD or HDC (i.e. HUD or HCR) are not eligible for credit

 - Neighborhood Restore projects are not eligible for the credit

 - Projects where 100% of the units are permanently affordable and, as a result, the regulatory period does not indicate an end date, there is no need to provide an end date on the application.
 The application will ask you to check a box stating that the regulatory agreement will be in effect in perpetuity.

 Buildings charged on the Multifamily Conservation Program (MCP) rate must meet the program's conservation requirements:

 - Have meters equipped with Automated Meter Reading (AMR) devices